grscheller/grok-typescript/notes/TypeScriptLog.md

 Well, using embedded JavaScript worked beautifully, but building the webpage leveraging external JS does not seem to be a good use case.
-A better use of external JS is to either dynamic behaviors to the webpage or launch an alert popup.
+A better use of external JS is to either dynamic behaviors to the webpage or launching an alert popup or external app.

 So, I will experiment with external JS on the next project.